Adrivero/Fitt/README.md

 # Fitt

-subtitle: Fully integrated trading tool (Fitt) aims to be the only suite necessary for developing, testing and deploying new strategies.
+Fully integrated trading tool (Fitt) aims to be the only suite necessary for developing, testing and deploying new strategies.